Emmasi/MyPortfolio/README.md

 # **Portfolio By Emma**

-> This is a React application in typeScript, with a Node.js backend.
+> This is a React application in typeScript, with vite.
 Designed for a school project to build a personal portfolio.
-The project showcases modern web development practices and principles, including component-based architecture, responsive design, and client-server communication.
+The project showcases modern web development practices and principles, including component-based architecture, responsive design.

 ---